 Based on Subaru Forester 2.5X

-The Subaru Forester, a successful small SUV/wagon since 1998, was redesigned last year.
-This generation is larger and more similar to all the other car-based compact SUVs out there, including the Ford Escape and Honda CR-V. It seats five people and has standard all-wheel drive.There are no signif...
+The Subaru Forester, a successful small SUV/wagon since 1998, was redesigned for 2009.
+This generation is larger and similar to other car-based compact SUVs out there, including the Ford Escape and Honda CR-V. It seats five people and has standard all-wheel drive.Forester has a newly available p...
 Read Full Report

 What you should get in your warranty can be confusing.
 Make sure you are informed.

 Often called a basic warranty or new-vehicle warranty, a bumper-to-bumper policy covers components like air conditioning, audio systems, vehicle sensors, fuel systems and major electrical components.
 Most policies exclude regular maintenance like fluid top offs and oil changes, but a few brands have separate free-maintenance provisions, and those that do offer them is slowly rising.
 Bumper-to-bumper warranties typically expire faster than powertrain warranties.